+Two approaches to the meaning of school size are commonly adopted.
+Size may simply refer to the total number of students attending a school.
+It may, in addition, refer to the geospatial size location of a school at a given date.
+The second approach is largely found amongst small school advocates.
+It views school size as a combination of the number of students, the physical size of school buildings, a particular set of values with decision-making practices, and a particular culture (Muir, 2000; Tasker, 2003).
+Muir (2000) supports the development of small schools whereas Tasker (2003) prefers smaller structures in secondary schools.
 Both approaches are evident in the provisions for planning school facilities in Nairobi City County.
 The first approach is based on land acreage and requires secondary schools to have more land than primary schools.
-Extra land is needed for Chemistry, Physics and Biology laboratories, workshops, assembly halls and playgrounds.
-Provisions for the future should also be accounted for.
-They may be met, where there are land constraints, through the construction of high rise school facilities such as classes, offices and dormitories.
+Extra land is needed for science laboratories, workshops, assembly halls and playgrounds, and provision for future growth. where there are land constraints, these may be met through construction of high rise school facilities such as classes, offices and dormitories.
 The minimum area required for single, double and triple stream mixed secondary schools of forms one to four is 3.4, 3.5 and 4.5 hectares respectively.
+A circulation space per pupil of 6m2 and playfields should be provided.
 In schools where Agriculture is taught, additional land, estimated at 10% of the above minimum space requirements, should be added.
-According to the provided guidelines, a paltry 9.1% of secondary schools meet the planning requirements of at least 6.9 hectares.
+Sharing of sports facilities is encouraged as long as there are no adverse effects offsetting accruing benefits.